SourKareem/Data-Visualizations/README.md

 You can see that with work life balance, department, and job involvement, and distance from home, there isn't a very strong correlation.
 After finding out that there isn't much correlation with job satisfaction, I began to look at how income is affected.
 You can see that education and time at the company have a direct correlation with income.
 </details>

-## Cost of Living Dashboad
+## Sales Dashboard
-This was done with a kaggle dataset adn was to analyze what may cause employee job satisfaction.
+This was done with a kaggle dataset and the purpose is to evalutate the company's sales by region, product, order size, and customers.
 <details>
 <summary>Data Cleaning</summary>
-There was no data cleaning to do for this project
+There was no data cleaning to do for this project.
 </details>
 <details>
 <summary>Visuals</summary>
-I went with all bar charts for this, which I think normally feels bland and gets boring, but it gives a good sense of how there isn't much correlation with any of the variables and job satisfaction.
-I think it allows for a quicker conclusion than if I used several different types of visuals.
-I also have a couple slicers if the company wanted to inquire more about a certain employee or department.
-I also have cards that show some important statistics about their employees.
+I used a decent variety of visuals, using the same stacked bar chart for comparing sales by country and state, a bar chart for the product and year, pie chart for breaking down sales by order size, and a table for customers.
+I also have 2 slicers for year and product specifically, and a small table for total sales, avg price of sale and total sales.
 </details>
 <details>
 <summary>Conclusion</summary>
-You can see that with work life balance, department, and job involvement, and distance from home, there isn't a very strong correlation.
-After finding out that there isn't much correlation with job satisfaction, I began to look at how income is affected.
-You can see that education and time at the company have a direct correlation with income.
+You can see that California is where a very huge majority of sales is in California with a bit of sales in other countries and states.
+Classic cars are their most sold products and medium orders make up the bulk of the sales.
 </details>

-## Cost of Living Dashboad
+## Stock Yearly Review
-This was done with a kaggle dataset adn was to analyze what may cause employee job satisfaction.
+This was done with python API yfinance for Yahoo Finance stock data.
+I wanted to analyze stock data with a quick dashboard and use some more complex visuals via Python.
 <details>
 <summary>Data Cleaning</summary>
-There was no data cleaning to do for this project
+There was no data cleaning to do for this project.
 </details>
 <details>
 <summary>Visuals</summary>
-I went with all bar charts for this, which I think normally feels bland and gets boring, but it gives a good sense of how there isn't much correlation with any of the variables and job satisfaction.
-I think it allows for a quicker conclusion than if I used several different types of visuals.
-I also have a couple slicers if the company wanted to inquire more about a certain employee or department.
-I also have cards that show some important statistics about their employees.
+I used the line chart for the overall price, a bar chart for volume, violin plot for volume as well to see density and max/min.
+I used a boxplot to get more numbers and analysis on volume and a histogram to see the skew of volume.
 </details>
 <details>
 <summary>Conclusion</summary>
-You can see that with work life balance, department, and job involvement, and distance from home, there isn't a very strong correlation.
-After finding out that there isn't much correlation with job satisfaction, I began to look at how income is affected.
-You can see that education and time at the company have a direct correlation with income.
+You can see that just below 1 million volume is the most common by a lot.
+2020 also had the most volume which could be due to the volatility of that year.
 </details>

-## Cost of Living Dashboad
+## Tweets Dashboard
-This was done with a kaggle dataset adn was to analyze what may cause employee job satisfaction.
+This was done with the help of a guided project to learn these types of dashboards.
 <details>
 <summary>Data Cleaning</summary>
-There was no data cleaning to do for this project
+There was no data cleaning to do for this project.
 </details>
 <details>
 <summary>Visuals</summary>
-I went with all bar charts for this, which I think normally feels bland and gets boring, but it gives a good sense of how there isn't much correlation with any of the variables and job satisfaction.
-I think it allows for a quicker conclusion than if I used several different types of visuals.
-I also have a couple slicers if the company wanted to inquire more about a certain employee or department.
-I also have cards that show some important statistics about their employees.
+I used a map visual to see where tweets are coming from geographically, bar charts, and I have a visual to see different tweet examples for each sentiment.
 </details>
 <details>
 <summary>Conclusion</summary>
-You can see that with work life balance, department, and job involvement, and distance from home, there isn't a very strong correlation.
-After finding out that there isn't much correlation with job satisfaction, I began to look at how income is affected.
-You can see that education and time at the company have a direct correlation with income.
+There isn't much of a problem to solve here, but you do get to see that a lot of tweets are negative which makes sense because most people won't tweet with a regular experience, but an outlier experience like a greate experience or really poor experience will provoke a response out of users.
 </details>